simoneorlando/rubrica/README.md

 # 📖 Rubrica desktop-app

 ## 📌 Overview
-The **Rubrica** desktop-app is a Python-based desktop app that allows users to manage contacts.
+**Rubrica** is a Python-based desktop app that allows users to manage contacts.

 ## 🏗 Project Structure
 ```